IBM/Hybrid-Cloud-Applications-and-Services/README.md

 - [Insights for Weather](https://console.ng.bluemix.net/docs/services/Weather/weather_overview.html#about_weather)

 ## Steps

+### Connect your On-Premise environment to Public Cloud
 1. [Create a secure tunnel to connect your on-premise environment to public cloud](#1-create-a-secure-tunnel-to-connect-your-on-premise-environment-to-public-cloud)

 ### Scenario One: Application and Database On-Premise